nist-ionstorage/pdq2/README.txt

 * supports "escape" commands. escape char is 0xaa: commands are reset, trigger, arm
-* ft245 timings adapted to what the datahsheet allows
+* ft245 timings adapted to what the datasheet allows
 * comm protocol simplified to only support commands interleaved with writes to memory (board address, dac address, memory start and data length).